Independent fostering agencies are private organisations that recruit, train, and support foster carers.

 Regardless of age preferences, you should always be in full control of the matching process.
 The final decision must always be yours.

-The local authority is responsible for supporting their foster carers, and accountable for the success of children’s placements.
+The local authority is responsible for supporting their foster carers, and accountable for the success of children’s fostering arrangements.

 But as you know, local governments are also responsible for other vital services.